randylubin/story-synth-docs/src/guide/extensions.md

 The optional row of playerTurnOrderHeader lets you rename the header for this section and playerTurnOrderButtonLabel lets you overwrite the button text.

+You can also choose to have a current player header above the main game by using the extension currentPlayerHeader and having the customization contain the text that precedes the player's name.

 ### Player Turn Example

 ::: warning Note